The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

-\textbf{Defense goal.} By using a similar argument as Fred Cohen~\cite{DBLP:journals/compsec/Cohen87}, it can be proved that given a job $J$ with arbitrary code, detecting if it is malicious is undecidable, in general.
-The argument holds for all attacks we discussed above.
-To avoid this pitfall, instead of detection, our goal is to prevent malicious execution without hurting legitimate uses.
+Section~\ref{sec:attacking:irms} shows that the attacks' nature mainly depends on the framework APIs used for AOP hooks, and the usage and functionality of these APIs vary across different frameworks.
+Since designing a general defense covering all the frameworks is challenging, we focus on Apache Spark in this paper.
+Apache Spark represents the group of frameworks (i.e., Spark, Hadoop, Flink, etc.) that support code execution.

-Next, we will systematically analyze the adversarial coding capabilities of Apache Spark and show how we can prevent them.
-Here, Spark represents the group of frameworks (i.e., Spark, Hadoop, Flink, etc.) that support arbitrary code execution.
-Due to a large number of industry deployments, we focused on Apache Spark.
-However, a similar method can be adopted for other frameworks too. \textit{Note that, this is the first stab towards protecting distributed data analytic systems from a very powerful adversary like this, which might stimulate future research.}
+\textbf{Defense goal.} Given an Apache Spark task $J$ with arbitrary code, detecting if it is malicious is undecidable, in general~\cite{DBLP:journals/compsec/Cohen87}.
+To avoid this pitfall, instead of detection, our goal is to prevent transient evasion with minimal performance overhead without hurting legitimate uses.
+Toward that goal, we will first systematically analyze the platform APIs that offer the primary attack surface and show how those surfaces can be nullified. \textit{Note that this is the first stab towards protecting distributed data analytic systems from a powerful adversary like this, which might stimulate future research.}